rkuang/UNUM_Dogs/README.md

   * Asynchronous loading of images into an ImageView was easy to integrate into the app after Picasso had failed to do so.
 This is my first time using Glide, as I had been a Picasso user before.
 Time to make the switch.

+## Design Patterns
+I tried to use Design Patterns where necessary.
+* Adapter
+  * Implemented as is necessary for the RecyclerView.
+* Singleton
+  * Used for the DogAPIHelper.
+Only one instance of this needs to exist at a time.
+Made simple by the object keyword in Kotlin
+* ModelViewController
+  * This is just kind of how things are done in Android Studio.
+My model is the Breed class.
+My view is the main activity layout.
+My controller is the main activity class.

 ## How it works
 The app displays a list of all breeds of dogs that can be found using the API in a 3-column-grid using Android's RecyclerView with a GridLayoutManager.